 I have even noticed a new adaptation: nesting in the holes of a concrete wall (image above and the header image).

 They make very short & brief visits to their nests to feed their young ones.
 The entire process is so fast that you blink and miss it.

 This bird faces a very different challenge.
 They are flying almost all the time & also, the timing of their nesting coincides with the time when air pollution is at its peak.

-When we humans excercise, we take in more air.
-We breathe the same polluted air & from my own experience I can tell you, it made me very sick with severe cold-like symtoms.
+When we humans exercise, we take in more air.
+We breathe the same polluted air & from my own experience I can tell you, it made me very sick with severe cold-like symptoms.
 My breathing became very shallow to minimize the intake of bad air.

-- They may be migrants that arrive in winter to breed in the northern states of India as I have not seen them in their favourite haunts or elsewhere during summer.
+They may be migrants that arrive in winter to breed in the northern states of India as I have not seen them in their favorite haunts or elsewhere during summer.

 Look forward to your thoughts.